RubenJnl/rubenjanssen/index.md

 ---
 layout: default
 title: Home
+pId : 1
+ogImg: /static/images/Ruben.jpg
 ---

-## Welcome
+# Welcome

 Hi!
 My name is _Ruben Janssen_, I'm specialized in Front-End Development or Front-End Engineering as some people like to say.
 My main focus and passion is creating the user interaction and visual interface with HTML5, CSS3, Javascript.

-This website is build using Jekyll and Netlify with  CI (Continuous Integration).
+This website is build using Jekyll and Netlify for the CI (Continuous Integration).
-I also know a bit about PHP, C# and .NET and MySQL and XML, this makes the communication with other (back-end) developers a piece of cake.
+I've been using CI builds for quite some time now, within [TFS](https://visualstudio.microsoft.com/tfs/) and [DevOps](https://azure.microsoft.com/nl-nl/overview/devops/).

 I've been experimenting with a lot of (new) techniques, sometimes I put them online, like parallax scrolling with CSS only.
 You can find it at my Lab section: [lab.rubenjanssen.nl/parallax](https://lab.rubenjanssen.nl/parallax).
 Make sure to use a modern browser though! ;-)